what is it

 --download-archive

-, so episodes you've already downloaded don't get downloaded again - use
+, so episodes you've already downloaded don't get downloaded again - Use

 --break-on-existing